RM plc: PDMR Share Dealing Notification

 g) Place of transaction London Stock Exchange (XLON)

-1. Details of the person discharging managerial responsibilities/ person closely associated a) Name Anna Humphrey 2.
-Reason for the notification a) Position/status Person closely associated with a person discharging managerial responsibilities, being Christopher Humphrey, non-executive director b) Initial notification/ Amendment Initial notification 3.
+1. Details of the person discharging managerial responsibilities/ person closely associated a) Name Lyn Cook 2.
+Reason for the notification a) Position/status Person closely associated with a person discharging managerial responsibilities, being Mark Cook, Chief Executive Officer b) Initial notification/ Amendment Initial notification 3.
 Details of the issuer a) Name RM plc b) LEI code 2138005RKUCIEKLXWM61 4.
-Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the financial Ordinary shares in RM plc ("Shares") instrument, type of instrument b) Identification code RM ORD GBP0.0228571428571 (GB00BJT0FF39) c) Nature of this transaction Purchase of shares Price Volume d) Price(s) and volume(s) GBP0.565 20,000 GBP0.58625 20,000
+Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the financial Ordinary shares in RM plc ("Shares") instrument, type of instrument b) Identification code RM ORD GBP0.0228571428571 (GB00BJT0FF39) c) Nature of this transaction Purchase of shares Price Volume d) Price(s) and volume(s) GBP0.6 6,000

 Aggregated information